 So, I went on a little shopping spree and got a bit carried away.
-The first one I want to show you is my dragon costume for cats.
+The first one I want to show you is the kitty dragon costume.
 Actually, it’s a dog costume but they are mostly interchangeable.
 It could also be a dinosaur…the only limit is your imagination (and Photoshop skills :P).

 I was surprised at how good quality this costume was (it’s this one btw).
 The material feels like velvet or velour…think Juicy Couture loungewear but with dragon spikes!